soundcloud/roshi/README.md

 ### Data loss

-Assuming a replication factor of 3, Roshi makes the following guarantees in the presence of failures of Redis instances that represent the same data
+Assuming a replication factor of 3, and a write quorum of 2 nodes, Roshi makes the following guarantees in the presence of failures of Redis instances that represent the same data shard:
-shard:

 Failures | Data loss? | Reads                              | Writes
 ---------|------------|------------------------------------|----------